Our research team advances the field of educational measurement through innovative research in the following areas:

 Developing Natural Language Processing Applications

 Our researchers have significant experience in a branch of computer science and computational linguistics known as Natural Language Processing (NLP).
 This technology has many applications.
 In particular, we have used this research capability to develop automated scoring applications.
 One of these applications is the e-rater® automated scoring engine.
 Other automated scoring applications that we are developing include the c-rater™ engine, the m-rater engine and the SpeechRater℠ service.
-For more information, see Automated Scoring and Natural Language Processing or download our Core Research Capabilities brochure.
+For more information, see Automated Scoring and Natural Language Processing.

 Reliably and Validly Measuring Personal Skills